Mawazine: 2009 stampede

-Eleven people were killed and forty were injured in a stampede at the "Hay Nahda stadium" during the festival shortly after midnight on 24 May 2009.
+Eleven people were killed and forty were injured in a crowd crush at the "Hay Nahda stadium" during the festival shortly after midnight on 24 May 2009.
 The incident occurred when spectators attempted to leave in a hurry near the end of a free concert by Moroccan star Abdelaziz Stati.
 A wire fence collapsed during this attempt, endangering the lives of the 70,000 spectators.
-The concert had begun at 23:00, later than billed, and this caused people attending other concerts, including one by Stevie Wonder, to go to the stadium when their concerts were finished.
+The concert had begun at 23:00, later than billed, and this caused people attending other concerts, including one by Stevie Wonder, to go to the stadium when their own concerts were finished.

 Eight of the victims were seriously injured.
 Five of the dead were women, four were men and two were teenagers.
 They were all discovered after the stampede had completed and found to have been crushed by suffocation.
 Survivors had to be pulled from the wreckage by rescuers.
 The dead were all Moroccan.
 Seven people were still in hospital the following day.

-Hassan Lamrani, the Governor of Rabat, blamed concert-goers for the stampede, saying that they had "decided to go over the metal barriers to have a quick exit".
+Hassan Amrani, the governor of Rabat at the time, blamed concert-goers for the disaster, saying that they had "decided to go over the metal barriers to have a quick exit".
 There were 3,000 police on duty at the event.
 Maroc Cultures issued a statement to express "its great sorrow", extending "its profound and sincere condolences" to those affected by the tragedy.
 King Mohammed VI also sent the families of those affected messages of condolence and offered to pay for funeral services and hospital costs.
 Morocco's interior ministry has announced it will investigate the incident.